bat-literature/bat-literature.github.io/README.md

 ### Example: Web Search For Specific Zotero Record

 BatLit is managed in Zotero.
-Each Zotero records has a group id and an item id.
+Each Zotero record has a group id and an item id.
 These ids are unique identifiers for a record.
 The ids are used to create a life science identifier for each literature record with the following syntax:

 ```
 urn:lsid:zotero.org:groups:[group id]:items:[item id]